-If you are employed by the council and you have had an accident at work within the past three years, you may be entitled to make a work accident compensation claim.
-Our network of personal injury lawyers have vast experience in helping people in this very position seek compensation from the council at fault for their injury.
+If you are employed by the council, and you have had an accident at work within the past three years, you may be entitled to make a work accident compensation claim.
+We work with a network of personal injury lawyers that have vast experience in helping people in this very position seek compensation from the council at fault for their injury.

-If you would like to discuss an accident you have been involved in, or you would simply like to find out more about the process of making a claim, feel free to contact us by entering your details into the contact form above.
-One of our experienced claims handlers will call you back for a free consultation, and they will be happy to answer any questions you may have.
+If you would like to discuss an accident you have been involved in, or you would simply like to find out more about the process of making a claim, call free on 0800 678 1410 or click here to request a call back.
+An experienced claims adviser will call you back for a free consultation, and they will be happy to answer any questions you may have.

 |No Win No Fee Service||Council Claims Specialists|

 Frequently Asked Questions